 - In a medium saucepan, heat olive oil over medium-low heat.
 Add onion, garlic, and salt.
 Stir occasionally until onions are soft and tender and turn a light brown, about 30 minutes.

 - Add strained tomato, bay leaf, and pimenton.
 Cook another 20-25 minutes, until tomato has broken down and deepened in color.
 Finish with sherry vinegar and additional salt to taste.

 - Season lamb chops with salt.
-Let sit for at least 1 hour before cooking, bringing to room temperature.
+Let sit for at least 1 hour before cooking (bringing them to room temperature).

-- Toss the okra and zucchini with salt, freshly ground pepper, and olive oil and place on a baking sheet pan.
-Roast in oven until lightly charred—about 10 minutes—and remove.
+- Toss the okra and zucchini with salt, freshly ground pepper, and olive oil and place on a sheet pan.
+Roast in oven until lightly charred, about 10 minutes.

-- Heat a heavy cast iron pan over high heat; add vegetable oil.
+- Heat a heavy cast-iron skillet over high heat; add vegetable oil.
 Pat lamb dry, season with pepper, and add to pan.
-Sear until dark golden brown, lower heat to medium, and turn after about 3–4 minutes, cooking until medium-rare, about 4 minutes.
-Remove chops and place on resting rack for 5–10 minutes and keep warm.
+Sear until dark golden brown, lower heat to medium, and turn after about 3 to 4 minutes.
+Cook until medium-rare, about 4 minutes more.
+Remove chops and place on resting rack for 5 to 10 minutes and keep warm.

-- Serve the lamb with okra, zucchini, and lady pea/soffrito mixture with freshly torn basil over all.
+- Serve lamb with okra, zucchini, and lady pea-soffrito mixture.
+Garnish with freshly torn basil.